courtois-neuromod/cneuromod_docs/source/DERIVATIVES.md

 Photoplethysmography

-: The PPG filtering procedure follows recommandations given by [Elgendi et al. 2013](https://doi.org/10.1371/journal.pone.0076585).
+: The PPG timeseries were first downsampled to 1000 Hz, before being filtered following recommandations given by [Elgendi et al. 2013](https://doi.org/10.1371/journal.pone.0076585).
 The artefacts were removed using a bidirectional butterworth bandpass filter (low cutoff: 0.5 Hz; high cutoff: 8 Hz; order: 3).
+A notch filter was then applied to remove remaining artefacts (Q: 100; see [Bottenhorn et al., 2021](https://doi.org/10.1101/2021.04.01.437293)).
+Systolic peaks were then detected using the method described in
-The signal was than downsampled to 1000 Hz.
-Systolic peaks were then detected using the method described in [Elgendi et al. (2013)](https://doi.org/10.1371/journal.pone.0076585), and implemented in NeuroKit2 (see [`ppg_findpeaks`](https://neuropsychology.github.io/NeuroKit/functions/ppg.html#ppg-findpeaks) documentation).
+[Elgendi et al. (2013)](https://doi.org/10.1371/journal.pone.0076585), and implemented in NeuroKit2 (see [`ppg_findpeaks`](https://neuropsychology.github.io/NeuroKit/functions/ppg.html#ppg-findpeaks) documentation).
 Systolic peaks corrected using two different methods are available.
 In the  first method, peak placements were corrected using the peak-to-peak differences from the